 Welcome to the Editor’s Corner, your go-to space for practical ArcGIS Online editing tips.
-In this edition, we’ll break down the basics of new true curve drawing tools.
-Whether you’re mapping winding roads, updating boundaries, or digitizing cul-de-sacs, these tools allow you to draw true curves that maintain their shape.
-We’ll walk through the ABCs of each tool so you can get started using them right away.
+In this edition, we’ll break down the basics of three new true curve drawing tools.
+Whether you’re mapping winding roads, updating boundaries, or digitizing cul-de-sacs, these tools enable you to draw true curves on the web.
+We’ll walk through the ABCs of each one so you can get started using them right away.

 The backdrop

-Previously, drawing and editing true curves was pretty much limited to ArcGIS Pro.
-In ArcGIS Online, you could view curved geometries, but editing them caused densification.
-That’s when curves get converted into many short, straight line segments.
-You can now draw new curved features and edit existing curves without densification.
-Well, mostly.*
+Previously, drawing and editing true curves was mostly done in ArcGIS Pro.
+In ArcGIS Online, you could safely view curved geometries, but editing them caused densification.
+That’s when curves get converted into several short, straight line segments.
+Now, you can draw and edit curved features without densifying them…. well, mostly.
+At the time of writing, two out of three of these new tools draw features that maintain their shape, and we’re working to bring the third one* up to speed.

 Meet the tools

-You’ll find these new tools on the draw toolbar in apps like Map Viewer, Instant Apps, Experience Builder, and on the editing toolbar in Web Editor.
+You’ll find them on the draw toolbar in apps like Map Viewer, Instant Apps, Experience Builder, and on the editing toolbar in Web Editor and the new Web editor template in Instant Apps (yep, that’s a thing.
+Check out this article to learn more).

 The ABCs of true curve drawing tools

-In this section, we’ll get to know true curve drawing tools.
-It’s not meant to be an in depth exploration, but if you’re looking for that, check out this article on the latest in editing true curves in the SDK.
+In this section, we’ll cover the basics of the true curve drawing tools.
+This is not meant to be the encyclopedia of true curves, but if you’re looking for that, see this article for the latest about editing true curves in the SDK.

-To get started, you can either create a new feature or update an existing one.
-Once you’re ready to edit, choose one of the following true curve drawing tools:
+To get started using these tools, you can either create a new feature, or update an existing one.
+When you’re ready to draw, choose one of the following tools:

 Arc segment